LiJinyao/naiveDB/doc/test cases/DELETE.md

 input:

 ```
-DELETE FROM person WHERE LastName = "Eric"
+DELETE FROM person WHERE LastName = 'Eric'
 ```

 expect: